exceedone/exment-manual/docs/config.md

 - Default value : false
 - Role : By setting to true, BOM will be added when exporting CSV data.
 (The characters are not garbled even if opened in Excel.)

+#### Enable import / export for role group
+- Setting key : ROLE_GROUP_IMPORT_EXPORT
+- Default value : false
+- Role : By setting to true, button for importing and exporting data are displayed on the role group settings page.

+\* This is an extension for those who have sufficient knowledge of Exment's permission management.
+Please be sure to work carefully, such as taking a backup in advance.

 ### Dashboard